Describing the Wave Function Collapse Process with a State-dependent Hamiltonian: Measurement of a mixed quantum state.

-\textit{Measurement on a mixed quantum state.}---Here we briefly discuss the generalization of the measurement on a mixed quantum state.
-Consider an ensemble of (proper) mixed quantum states $\rho(0)=\sum_i^n p_i(0) \ket{\psi_i(0)}\bra{\psi_i(0)}$ at $t=0$, which is prepared by mixing up $n$ orthonormal pure states $\ket{\psi_i(0)}$ with relative population $p_i(0)$, such that for a quantum object randomly selected from the ensemble, there is a classical probability $p_i(0)$ for the selected object to be in $\ket{\psi_i(0)}$.
-Now suppose one makes a measurement on the selected object, then according to the earlier theory we developed, one concludes that there should be a Hamiltonian responsible for the measuring process, since the selected quantum object is actually pure --- it is just that one has lost track (information) of the state.
+Here we briefly discuss the generalization of the measurement on a mixed state.
+Consider an ensemble of (proper) mixed states $\rho(0)=\sum_i^n p_i(0) \ket{\psi_i(0)}\bra{\psi_i(0)}$ at $t=0$, which is prepared by mixing up $n$ orthonormal pure states $\ket{\psi_i(0)}$ with relative population $p_i(0)$.
+Then, for a particle randomly selected from the ensemble, there is a classical probability $p_i(0)$ for it to be at $\ket{\psi_i(0)}$.
+Now suppose one makes a measurement on the selected particle, then according to the earlier theory we developed, one concludes that there should be a Hamiltonian responsible for the measuring process, since the selected particle is actually pure --- it is just that one has lost track (information) of the state.
 In this case, one can describe the measuring process by telling that at time $t=0$, there is a probability $p_i(0)$ that the measuring Hamiltonian is given by $\hat{H}_{\ket{\psi_i(0)}}$.
 Such description $\{ p_i(0)\}$ needs to be Bayesian updated at later time $t$ to $\{ p_i(t)\}$ once a series of readouts $\{r_t\}$ are accumulated, indicating the process of purification.
-Note that in this scheme, the selected quantum object actually remains pure all the time, corresponding to a unitary process.
-It is the observer's updating knowledge of the state that makes the evolution appear non-unitary for the observer.
+Note that in this scheme, the selected particle actually remains pure all the time, corresponding to a unitary process.
+It is the observer's updating knowledge of the state that makes the evolution appear non-unitary for the observer, i.e. probabilistic combinations of unitary evolutions can appear non-unitary \cite{hu2023probabilistic}.

+For improper mixtures $\rho_A=\operatorname{Tr}_B(\rho_{AB})$, which is obtained from partial tracing over the pure state $\rho_{AB}$ living in a larger Hilbert space, the above argument also applies since improper mixtures are physically indistinguishable from proper mixtures.
+Alternatively, one can obtain the measuring Hamiltonian by letting the measurement operator to be $\hat{\mathcal{M}}_{\delta t} \otimes I$, and apply Eqs.\,(\ref{eq2}-\ref{eq4}) to $\rho_{AB}$, which could also account for the collapse of $\rho_A$.
+It is worth noting that the measuring Hamiltonian obtained this way will be non-local.

+We note that once we go beyond a single quantum system and describe the quantum state dynamics of nonlocally separated systems, information must be instantaneously shared to coordinate the appropriate Hamiltonians that need to be reverse engineered.
+Perhaps the most fruitful conclusion we can draw from this observation is not that we have put forward a new fundamental theory of measurement, for which indeed as we point out is physically problematic once we go beyond a single quantum system, but rather we have a new way of describing and modeling continuous quantum measurement processes, using the repeated application of unitary operators, instead of needing to apply either projectors or repeated non-unitary positive operators to the system.